luca-viola/facelock/README.md

 `brew install python3`

-Then install openv
+Then install opencv

 `brew install opencv`

+Opencv is best installed from the package manager _brew_.
+If you don't and use `pip install opencv_python` instead, this version will bring a private installation of the qt5 libraries which will conflict with the ones installed regularly.

-finally, install the proper requirements from the facelock directory
+Finally, install the proper requirements from the facelock directory

-`sudo pip3 install -r requirements.txt`
+`sudo pip3 install -r requirements_osx.txt`

 and this should be about it.